 2007 to present: Member of Alternative Dispute Resolution panel for U.S. District Court, W.D.
 PA

 1994 to 2006: Adjunct Settlement Judge, U.S. District Court, W.D.
 PA

 1990 to 1994: Judge pro tem for Pomona Superior Court and for the Los Angeles Municipal Courts (infraction trials, small claims, small claims appeals, traffic trials).

 1992 to 1994: Mediator for the Los Angeles Superior Courts in commercial and tort claims

 1990 to 1994: Volunteer supervisor and mentor for the Labor Defense Clinics of the Legal Aid Society for Los Angeles (supervised law students handling unemployment claims and California Labor Code violations).

-1997 to present: Adjunct Professor of Law at Duquesne University Law School and Supervising Attorney for the Law School’s Unemployment Compensation Law Clinic.
+1997 to 2023: Adjunct Professor of Law at Duquesne University Law School and Supervising Attorney for the Law School’s Unemployment Compensation Law Clinic.

 2010 to present: Frequent lecturer, presenter and panel participant of CLE programs sponsored by Neighborhood Legal Association, Duquesne University Law School, the Allegheny County Bar Association and the Community College of Allegheny County involving unemployment compensation case preparation and reviews of decisional law as well as other topics.

 1976 to 1978: Staff investigator primarily assigned to discrimination in housing for the Pennsylvania Human Relations Commission administering the PA Human Relations Act and as a deferral agency for HUD complaints under the FHA.